 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the armsvc.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Adobe Acrobat Update Service belongs to software Adobe Acrobat Update Service or Adobe Reader XI or Adobe Reader X or Adobe Common File Installer or PoserContent2012 or Adobe Acrobat XI Pro or Blurb Template Creator (version CS5) by Adobe Systems (www.adobe.com).
+The process known as Adobe Acrobat Update Service belongs to software Adobe Acrobat Update Service or Adobe Refresh Manager or Adobe Reader XI or Adobe Reader X or Adobe Common File Installer or Adobe Acrobat Reader DC or Blaine's Film Looks Effects or PoserContent2012 by Adobe Systems (www.adobe.com).

 Description: Armsvc.exe is not essential for Windows and will often cause problems.
-The file armsvc.exe is located in a subfolder of "C:\Program Files\Common Files" or sometimes in a subfolder of "C:\Documents and Settings".
+The file armsvc.exe is located in a subfolder of "C:\Program Files\Common Files" or sometimes in a subfolder of the user's profile folder.

 The program is not visible.
 The file is not a Windows system file.
 The armsvc.exe file is certified by a trustworthy company.
-The file is a Verisign signed file.
-Therefore the technical security rating is 25% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 27% dangerous, however you should also read the user reviews.

 Recommended: Identify armsvc.exe related errors

-Important: Some malware camouflages itself as armsvc.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as armsvc.exe.
 Therefore, you should check the armsvc.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.